SergiuDina/secure-chat-app/README.md

 In the application folder, go to Client\bin\Debug and open Client.exe to open another client

-Now you can Register two new clients, connect to the Chat Room and start sending messages between them.
+Now you can Login or Register two new clients, connect to the Chat Room and start sending messages between them.

 ## App Design

-The design for the client was created using WPF
+The design for the client user interface was created using WPF

 Here is the Login Page: